-HCR will only distribute HTF funds by selecting applications that are submitted by eligible recipients.
-HTF funding will be made available through a Request for Proposals.
-HCR will restrict the use of HTF funds as a source of subsidy for multifamily rental projects.
-Funding will be made available through a Request for Proposals, and applicants for HTF funding will be required to submit an application for HTF funds in conjunction with other HCR financing.
+HFA will only distribute HTF funds by selecting applications that are submitted by eligible recipients.
+HTF funding will be made available through its Multifamily Open Window Request for Proposals.
+HFA will restrict the use of HTF funds as a source of subsidy for eligible multifamily rental projects that are financed by HFA tax-exempt bonds.
+HTF funding will only be awarded if a project also receives tax-exempt bond financing from HFA; projects may not receive a "stand-alone" award of HTF funds.

-Applicants for HTF funding will be required to submit an application for other HCR multifamily financing in addition to an application for HTF funding.
-The application must contain a project narrative and other qualitative, quantitative, and financial information which describes in detail the proposed eligible activities to be conducted with HTF funds.
+Applicants for HTF funding will be required to submit an application for HFA tax-exempt bond financing in addition to an application for HTF funding.
+The HTF funding application, together with the tax-exempt bond application, must contain a project narrative and other qualitative, quantitative, and financial information which describes in detail the proposed eligible activities to be conducted with HTF funds.